Gas-turbine engine: Aeroderivative gas turbines

-Aeroderivative gas turbines are generally based on existing aircraft gas turbine engines and are smaller and lighter than industrial gas turbines.
+Aeroderivative gas turbines are generally based on existing aircraft gas-turbine engines and are smaller and lighter than industrial gas turbines.

 Aeroderivatives are used in electrical power generation due to their ability to be shut down and handle load changes more quickly than industrial machines.
 They are also used in the marine industry to reduce weight.
 Common types include the General Electric LM2500, General Electric LM6000, and aeroderivative versions of the Pratt & Whitney PW4000, Pratt & Whitney FT4 and Rolls-Royce RB211.

+Aeroderivatives may also be conversions of operating aircraft engines.
+FTAI Aviation in 2026 announced plans to rebuild 100 CFM International CFM56 annually into 25-megawatt power turbines.

 Amateur gas turbines

 Increasing numbers of gas turbines are being used or even constructed by amateurs.

 In its most straightforward form, these are commercial turbines acquired through military surplus or scrapyard sales, then operated for display as part of the hobby of engine collecting.
 In its most extreme form, amateurs have even rebuilt engines beyond professional repair and then used them to compete for the land speed record.

 The simplest form of self-constructed gas turbine employs an automotive turbocharger as the core component.
 A combustion chamber is fabricated and plumbed between the compressor and turbine sections.

 More sophisticated turbojets are also built, where their thrust and light weight are sufficient to power large model aircraft.
 The Schreckling design constructs the entire engine from raw materials, including the fabrication of a centrifugal compressor wheel from plywood, epoxy and wrapped carbon fibre strands.

 Several small companies now manufacture small turbines and parts for the amateur.
 Most turbojet-powered model aircraft are now using these commercial and semi-commercial microturbines, rather than a Schreckling-like home-build.